 Some of the problems that discrete, repetitive manufacturing industry faces are: resource availability (unexpected failure or recovery of a resource and insertion or removal of resources from the production process) and treatment of "rush orders".
-To cope with these problems some new concepts have been developed such as Flexible Manufacturing Upton, Systems (Groover, 1987; 1992), Manufacturing Systems (Van Brussel et al., 1998; Leitao, 2006) Product-Driven Control for Manufacturing.
+To cope with these problems three concepts have been developed in past years: (i) Flexible Manufacturing Systems - FMS (Groover, 1987; Upton, 1992), (ii) Multi-Agent - MAS and Holonic Manufacturing Systems - HMS (Van Brussel et al., 1998; Leitao, 2006) and (iii) Product-Driven Control for Manufacturing - PDCM (Petin et al., 2006; Gouyon et al., 2007).
 The first, FMS, deals with the physical composition of a manufacturing cell which has a minimal degree of flexibility allowing easy reconfiguration and also facing disturbances like resource breakdowns.
 The second concept, HMS, deals with the control part of a manufacturing cell, structuring it into basic building blocks characterized by autonomy and cooperation.
 Manufacturing tasks are solved by cooperation between these entities and to the exterior the system is seen as a single entity, making it easier to integrate such structures with the upper levels (ERP) of an enterprise.
-The last concept, of "intelligent product", assumes that "local" intelligence is provided to the product (e.g. moving on a pallet carrier) integrated via RFID devices in an Enhanced Information Management System (IMS-RFID) which is used to retrieve process-, resource- and cell- data for product routing.
+The last concept, of "intelligent product", assumes that a local intelligence is provided to the product (moving on a pallets) integrated via RFID devices in an Enhanced Information Management System (IMS-RFID) which is used to retrieve process-, resource- and cell- data for product routing.